Amnesty International: 2020s

 In March 2022, Paul O'Brien, the Amnesty International USA Director, speaking to a Women's National Democratic Club audience in the US, stated: "We are opposed to the idea—and this, I think, is an existential part of the debate—that Israel should be preserved as a state for the Jewish people", while adding "Amnesty takes no political views on any question, including the right of the State of Israel to survive."

 On 7 April 2022, six weeks after the beginning of the Russian invasion of Ukraine, the Russian Ministry of Justice announced that the offices of Amnesty International and 14 other well-known international organizations had been closed for "violations of Russian law".

 In December 2024, Amnesty concluded that Israel was committing genocide in Gaza in its war against Palestinian militants in the territory.
 In January 2025, Amnesty International suspended Amnesty Israel for "evidence of endemic anti-Palestinian racism within AI Israel" within the local branch and its failure to accept the conclusions of Amnesty's reports on Israeli apartheid and the allegations of genocide against Palestinians in Gaza.
 The suspension is set to last for two years while a review panel decides on whether to reinstate the Israel branch or permanently ban it.

-In 2025, Amnesty was designated as an undesirable organization in Russia.
+In 2025, Amnesty reopened its Hong Kong branch that it had closed in 2021 for security reasons, doing so abroad to allow it to work freely.
+In the same year, was designated as an undesirable organization in Russia.